PatilShreyas/Covid19-Notifier-IN/README.md

 - It notifies total cases of COVID19 in India after every 1 hours.
 - It is offline capable (Using Cache) 😃.

+*It uses `PeriodicWorkManager` which is scheduled at the first run of an app.
+After that, `Worker` will execute after every one hour of interval and will show notification on Android's system tray.*

 ## Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
 - [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - For asynchronous and more..